-While the visibility of transgender people is increasing in popular culture and daily life, we still face severe discrimination, stigma and systemic inequality.
-Some of the specific issues facing the transgender community are:
+While trans people are increasingly visible in both popular culture and in daily life, we still face severe discrimination, stigma and systemic inequality.
+Some of the specific issues facing the trans community are:

-- Identity Documents – The widespread lack of accurate identity documents among transgender people can have an impact on every area of their lives, including access to emergency housing or other public services.
-To be clear, without identification, one cannot travel, register for school or access many services that are essential to function in society.
-Many states require evidence of medical transition – which can be prohibitively expensive and is not something that all transgender people want – as well as fees for processing new identity documents, which may make them unaffordable for some members of the transgender community.
-The NTDS found that among those respondents who have already transitioned, 33 percent had not been able to update any of their identity documents to match their affirmed gender.
+- Identity Documents – The widespread lack of accurate identity documents among trans people can have an impact on every aspect of their lives, including access to emergency housing or other public services.
+Without identification, one cannot travel, register for school or access many services that are essential to function in society.
+Many states do not allow trans people to update their identification documents to match their gender identity.
+Others require evidence of medical transition – which can be prohibitively expensive and is not something that all trans people want – as well as fees for processing new identity documents, which may make them unaffordable for some members of the trans community.

-While advocates continue working to remedy these disparities, change cannot come too soon for transgender people.
-Visibility – especially positive images of transgender people in the media and society – continues to make a critical difference for us; but visibility is not enough and comes with real risks to our safety, especially for those of us who are part of other marginalized communities.
-That is why the Human Rights Campaign is committed to continuing to support and advocate for the transgender community, so that the transgender Americans who are and will become your friends, neighbors, coworkers and family members have an equal chance to succeed and thrive.
+While advocates continue working to remedy these disparities, change cannot come too soon for trans people.
+Visibility – especially positive images of trans people in the media and society – continues to make a critical difference for us; but visibility is not enough and can come with real risks to our safety, especially for those of us who are part of other marginalized communities.
+That is why the Human Rights Campaign is committed to continuing to support and advocate for the trans community, so that the trans Americans who are and will become your friends, neighbors, coworkers and family members have an equal chance to succeed and thrive.